Extensions of Motives and the Fundamental Group: The Fundamental group and Mixed Hodge Structures.

-and one can project to get two classes $e^4_{Q,P}$ and $e^4_{R,P}$ in $\Ext(\otimes^3 H^1(C)_{\Q}, H^1(C)_{\Q})$.
+and one can project to get two classes $e^4_{Q,P}$ and $e^4_{R,P}$ in $\Ext(\otimes^3 H^1(C), H^1(C))$.
 Colombo \cite{colo} shows that the class

-corresponds to the extension determined by the cycle $Z_{QR}$ - after pulling back and pushing forward with some standard maps.
+corresponds to the extension determined by the cycle $Z_{QR}$ --- after pulling back and pushing forward with some standard maps.

-Unfortunately, in general the extensions $E^3_{Q,P}$ and $E^3_{R,P}$ are {\em not} split rationally.
-They correspond to the instances where the Ceresa cycle is non-torsion.
-The instances where this is known are precisely the cases we have in mind - modular curves and Fermat curves\cite{harr}.
+Unfortunately, in general the extension classes $m^3_{Q,P}$ and $m^3_{R,P}$ are {\em not} torsion in the $\Ext$ group.
+They correspond to the instances where the Ceresa cycle is non-torsion --- which is the generic case.
+In fact, the instances where it is known that the cycles are non-torsion are precisely the cases we have in mind --- modular curves and Fermat curves \cite{harr},\cite{blocspec}.
 Hence we cannot use this argument immediately.
-However, since we know from Lemma \ref{splitting} that their difference $E^3_{QR,P}$ is split rationally, we would like to get an extension of the form
+However, since we know from Lemma \ref{splitting} that their difference $m^3_{QR,P}$ is torsion, we would like to get an extension of the form

-where $``E^4_{QR,P}"$ is a sort of generalised Baer difference of the two extensions $E^4_{Q,P}$ and $E^4_{R,P}$.
-We cannot simply consider $E^4_{QR,P}=E^4_{Q,P} \ominus_{B} E^4_{R,P}$ as the two extensions lie in different $\Ext$-groups.
+where $``H^4_{QR,P}"$ is the middle term of a sort of generalised Baer difference of the two extensions $E^4_{Q,P}$ and $E^4_{R,P}$.
+We could then push-forward this extension using the splitting to get a class in $\Ext(\otimes^3 H^1(C)_{\Q},H^1(C)_{\Q})$.
+We cannot simply consider $E^4_{QR,P}=E^4_{Q,P} \ominus_{B} E^4_{R,P}$ as the two extensions lie in different $\Ext$ groups.
 So we have to consider a generalisation of Baer sums to not necessarily exact sequences which we came across in a paper of Rabi \cite{rabi}.